Skip to content

 """

-Returns the ANY_VALUE aggregate SQL function for the given column name.
+Returns the ANY_VALUE aggregate SQL function for the given column or

-It is useful when you do not care which particular value is returned,
+or expression.
+It is useful when you do not care which particular value is

 Args: